 I’d been curious about these for some time but they can be pricey.
 This one was built by Regal and has a faux rosewood finish over birch for the back and sides and a spruce top which made it more affordable.
 It was in very bad shape and not playable when I got it.
 Pulled the back, removed, cleaned and re-glued back braces, re-glue loose and cracked top braces.
 Re-attached back, re-detailed the Faux finish, and french polished the instrument.
 Re-set the neck and made a new bridge out of bone and Osage orange (an extremely hard, bright yellow wood).
 Ultimately turned out quite well.

-Good quality versions of these sell for high dollars, but being a lower end version, I'll let it go for $175.00 (I paid 130 for the carcass!).
+Good quality versions of these sell for high dollars, but being a lower end version, I let it go for $175.00.
+SOLD I'm delighted to say it just went to a buyer in Taiwan.

 American Conservatory Model 91 Mandolinetto